yokarale/tci-flogo/samples/app-dev/Connectors/AmazonSNSSample/readme.md

 ![After Push App](../../import-screenshots/AmazonSNSSample/AfterPushAppRunningState.png)

-Once it reaches to Running state, go to Endpoints, click on Test under Actions and for POST//snspub/{output}, select 'Try it out' ou will have to pass value for the path parameter 'output'.
+Once it reaches to Running state, go to Endpoints, click on Test under Actions and for POST//snspub/{output}, select 'Try it out'
+You will have to pass value for the path parameter 'output'.
 You can provide any string type value for 'output' parameter.
 You will have to pass the values for the request body parameter.
 Now click Execute button.
 ![Runtime Execution](../../import-screenshots/AmazonSNSSample/RESTRequest.png)